krishan44/krishan44/README.md

 # 💫 About Me:
-I'm Krishan a Software Developer, and also a Final Year student who is passionate about FullStack Development
+I'm Krishan a Software Developer, and a Final Year student who is passionate about FullStack Development

 ## 🌐 Socials: